six-two/self-unzip.html/README.md

 ## Notable changes

-### HEAD
+### Version 0.2.0

-- Replaced the `--type` parameter with specific flags like `--download`, `--driveby-redirect`, `--eval`, `--replace`, and `--custom`
+- **Breaking change**: Replaced the `--type` parameter with specific flags like `--download`, `--driveby-redirect`, `--eval`, `--replace`, and `--custom`.
-    - `--download` now has an optional parameter that allows you to change the file's name
+    - `--download` now has an optional parameter that allows you to change the file's name.
-    - `--driveby-redirect` allows you to perform a driveby download an redirect the visitor immediately to another page
+    - `--driveby-redirect` allows you to perform a driveby download and redirect the visitor immediately to another page.
-    - `--custom` allows you to provide your own JavaScript code, which is useful for not implemented techniques or special usecases
+    - `--custom` allows you to provide your own JavaScript code, which is useful for not implemented techniques or special usecases.
 - Password protection now encrypts the payload action too.
     This should prevent anyone without the password from inspecting the file and for example seeing that it performs a drive by download and redirects to a specific site.
 - The debugging console messages are disabled by default, which results in nicer and shorter code.